arrow-left

 Created to help plant scientists in documenting and sharing metadata describing the abiotic environment.

-The Data Catalog Vocabulary is an RDF vocabulary intended to facilitate interoperability between data catalogs published on the Web.
+The is an RDF vocabulary intended to facilitate interoperability between data catalogs published on the Web.
 DCAT defines a set of classes including Dataset, Catalog, CatalogRecord, and Distribution.

-The Data Cube Vocabulary is an RDF-based model for publishing multi-dimentional datasets, based in part on the SDMX guidelines.
+The is an RDF-based model for publishing multi-dimentional datasets, based in part on the SDMX guidelines.
 DataCube defines a set of classes including DataSet, Observation, and MeasureProperty that may be relevant to the TERRA project.

 Standard formats, ontologies, and controlled vocabularies are typically used in the context of specific software systems.